rmclabs-io/pythiags-dev/README.md

 * Build the full deepstream pipeline:

-  NOTE: the pipeline constructs a multistreamtiler with shape 2x2, regardless of the number of cameras
+  NOTE1: the pipeline constructs a multistreamtiler with shape 2x2, regardless of the number of cameras.

+  NOTE2: By default, the pipeline contains an element named "observer", located after the `nvinfer`.
+If this is the case, `pythia` enables reporting detections from `nvinfer` to stdout and a queue

   <details><summary>[Click here to expand]</summary>
   <p>